Ancient-Dragon/pip/README.md

 ## An MVC Template to show us what you can do
-This is your chance to shiw us what you can do with PHP, CSS, MySQL and Javascript.
-We've given you some ideas on things we'd like to see try but dont let that limit you.
-Show us what you can do.
+This is your chance to show us what you can do with PHP, CSS, MySQL and Javascript.
+We've given you some ideas on things we'd like to see but don't let that limit you.

 Please leave comments and/or pseudo code for any areas that you were unable to finish or that you would have expanded on given more time.

-Please create a new Branch for your alterations.
+Please create a new Branch for your alterations, and please have fun with it.